 I’m not used to that, and I don’t know how to dress for that.
 Usually, I end up with a chunky fleece sweater or my coat over my business outfit in the rooms and socks!
 Then I take that all off again on the way out!

-How do you keep elegant with that large change in temperature?
+How do you keep elegant with that large temperature change?
 Laura

 Great question because that is a real problem for me too.
 I have been to many conferences in the last year and have always taken a big cashmere wrap with me.

 These wraps are lightweight and chic, and they keep you really warm.
 I love wearing them on airplanes, in conference rooms, and when I’m out for dinner on a patio in the evening.

-As for socks, well in conference rooms, I just wear closed-toe shoes to keep my feet warm and always carry nude pantyhose in case my legs get too chilly when I am wearing a dress.
+As for socks, well, in conference rooms, I wear closed-toe shoes to keep my feet warm and always carry nude pantyhose in case my legs get too chilly when I am wearing a dress.

 If it’s day 2 of a conference and I know the room will be cold, I often wear pants and carry some knee-highs or trouser socks in my purse to wear with my closed-toe shoes if need be.

 There’s nothing worse than shivering all when you are trying to enjoy a conference.

 Does anyone else have any suggestions for how they keep warm?
 If so, please let me know.